If you want to sail better in light winds you need to master the four things which are listed below.

-in light winds, sail as light as you possibly can and leave everything that is not completely necessary on the beach or dock.
+in light winds, sail as light as you possibly can.
+Leave everything that is not completely necessary on the beach or dock.

-Ensure that the hull and foils are as smooth as possible and with a moored boat, clean the bottom by scrubbing before leaving for the course.
+Ensure that the hull and foils are as smooth as possible.
+With a moored boat, clean the bottom by scrubbing before leaving for the course.

 Whilst racing, continually check for weed on your blades.